 Jackson is a unique and famous city.
 The area, collectively referred to as Jackson Hole, is like a bubble of flat land surrounded 360° by forests, mountains and national parks.
 The high elevation keeps the entire region cold at night year round and thanks to the rugged yet scenic terrain, the area is also famous for skiing.
 However there so many more offbeat Jackson activities and things to do nearby besides just that!

 Jackson is entirely surrounded by the Grand Teton National Park and National Elk Refuge.
 The outdoor adventures are endless!
 There are so many great land- and water-based activities to be had nearby.
 Hiking.
 Wildlife.
 River-rafting.
 Fishing.
 Hot springs.
 There are countless day-trip adventures to be had — or, if you want to stay longer, consider checking Jackson Hole cabin rentals or Airbnb to spend an authentic night under the stars but without the work that comes with camping 😉

-Whatever you end up doing in and around town, don’t miss these unique and offbeat Jackson activities:
+Whatever you end up doing in and around town, don’t miss the following unique and offbeat Jackson activities.

 Visit an Intermittent Spring

 Old Faithful isn’t Wyoming’s only time-based water attraction, just the most famous.
 That reliable hot water geyser has been Wyoming’s claim to fame since the late 1800’s.
 However the state also has a cold water feature that operates intermittently, hence the name — Intermittent Spring.
 Also known as Periodic Spring, this natural occurrence is the largest in rhythmic spring in the world.

 At Intermittent Spring, the water flows in 18 minute cycles.
 18 minutes on, 18 minutes off.